Your next steps

 Parents and carers event

-We will be hosting a dedicated short evening session (5-6:30pm) for parents / carers and supporters for courses within the School of Engineering on 27 January 2022.
+Watch a recording of our parents / carers and supporters session for courses within the School of Engineering on 27 January 2022.

 Our Civil Engineering courses